Homes in multiple occupancy licence

 How much does a HMO Licence cost?

-The fee for a new HMO Licence is currently £1300 and the fee for a renewal HMO Licence is currently £500.
 Please note all fees are non-refundable in the event of a HMO Licence application being refused.
 We can accept payments via cheque, BACS or over the telephone.
 It is important when applying you advise us of your preferred payment method.

 What happens once I apply?